 We are also focused on ensuring that you know about the vast library of content available to you across platforms, including the PBS App, PBS.org and at KEET's Local Video Portal, and we are currently working to offer Passport content for free streaming.

-In the meantime, we are grateful to Ken Burns for making his Baseball series available to stream for free.
+In the meantime, we are grateful to Ken Burns for making his Baseball and other series available to stream for free.
 It is featured on the PBS App and on the PBS.org homepage.
 As Ken said in this video statement that he shared on Sunday: “As many of us hunker down in the days ahead, it’s important that we find things that bring us together, and show us our common humanity.
 That’s why, in the absence of many of our favorite sports, I’ve asked PBS – the Public Broadcasting Service – to stream my film about America’s pastime, Baseball, for free.”
-More Ken Burns programming will be available to stream free starting with The Roosevelts: An Intimate History, followed by The National Parks: America's Best Idea in June and The War in July, all of which will all air on KEET-HD each Friday night at 9pm.
+More Ken Burns programming is now available to stream free starting with The Roosevelts: An Intimate History, followed by The National Parks: America's Best Idea in June and The War in July, all of which will all air on KEET-HD each Friday night at 9pm.

 The PBS Children’s Media and Education team has a variety of resources available to support families and educators, including a new PBS Kids daily newsletter offering educational videos, games and related offline activities to help keep kids playing and learning while school is closed.
 Here is a more complete list of resources:

 KEET broadcasts PBS Kids 24/7 which offers a variety of free resources to support families and caregivers with anytime access to trusted educational series for kids ages 2-8 and the following digital tools:

 Available on mobile, tablet and connected TV devices, PBS KIDS offers on-demand educational videos and a livestream of the PBS KIDS 24/7 channel.
 No subscription is required.